-While the holiday season is my favorite time of the year, it also comes with some stress.
-Busy schedules, hectic stores and last minute Christmas shopping.
+While the holiday season is my favorite time of the year, it also comes with some stress thanks to busy schedules, hectic stores, and last minute Christmas shopping.
 It is also when we make lots of plans in the hopes that everything will go smoothly on the big day.
-Then, without us really noticing, everything is over and we’re left feeling ?
+Then, without us really noticing, everything is over and we forgot to actually appreciate it.

 Wouldn’t it be nice if we actually took some time to appreciate the beauty of this time of the year?
-The food we eat, the connections we make and… If we actually enjoyed the present moment instead of worrying if everything is going to go according to the plan on the big day.
-Plans are great but it’s also very important to be able to enjoy the journey.
+The food we eat, the connections we make, and the magical atmosphere?
+If we actually enjoyed the present moment instead of worrying if everything is going according to the plan on the big day.
+Plans are great but it’s also very important to be able to enjoy the moment.

 For instance, I had a week off from work and my attention was more focused on dreading my last day of holidays, than actually appreciating my time off.
 Seriously, Joana?

-That being said, here are some ways to embrace mindfulness – not only this holiday season but all year round.
+That being said, here are some ways to be more mindful – not only this holiday season but all year round.

 What is mindfulness?